etnt/starter-book/1-first-page.md

 # First Page

-Below are a few simple examples of embedding content with markdown, starting with an image embed.
+Below hej a few simple examples of embedding content with markdown, starting with an image embed.

 ![This is an image embed](images/500x150.gif)